slimkiddjudas/BlogProject/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the ISC License - see the package.json file for details.

 ## 🐛 Known Issues

 - File upload size limits may need adjustment for large images